amoghsawant17/AtliQ_Hospitality_Analysis/README.md

     <img src='https://github.com/amoghsawant17/Revenue_Insights_Hospitality/blob/main/Snapshots/snap_attribute.png' width="600">
 </p>

+## Learnt things from this Project
+- By referring to the different cancellation policies of different hotels, I understood that most of the hotels charge zero fees, only if the booking is canceled before three months of the arrival date.
+If the booking is canceled after that, the charges range from 60 to 90% of the booking cost.
+- I Learned, how to use bookmarks and selection for different purposes.
+(Page navigation and a clear filter button in the dashboard were achieved using bookmarks and selection same as a website page navigation.
+- Tried using the color palette and sticking with those colors throughout the dashboard ([Color palette link](https://colorhunt.co/palette/0766ad29adb2c5e898f3f3f3))

+## Some Key Metrics
 #### Week-on-Week (WoW)
-- It is a type of business metric that measures changes in a specific variable over a period of one week compared to the previous week.
+- It is a type of business metric that measures changes in a specific variable over one week compared to the previous week.
 It is a common way of tracking business performance over time and is particularly useful for analyzing trends and identifying areas where improvements can be made.
 - Here are the metrics for which I found the WoW change %:
 1. Revenue WoW change %: To get the revenue change percentage week over week.
 2. Occupancy WoW change %: To get the occupancy change percentage week over week.